New York Daily News: Illustrated Daily News

 The Illustrated Daily News was founded by Patterson and his cousin, Robert R. McCormick.
-The two were co-publishers of the Chicago Tribune and grandsons of Tribune Company founder Joseph Medill. as an imitation of the successful British newspaper Daily Mirror.
-When Patterson and McCormick could not agree on the editorial content of the Chicago paper, the two cousins decided at a meeting in Paris that Patterson would work on the project of launching a Tribune-owned newspaper in New York.
-On his return, Patterson met with Alfred Harmsworth, who was the Viscount Northcliffe and publisher of the Daily Mirror, London's tabloid newspaper.
+The two were co-publishers of the Chicago Tribune and grandsons of Tribune Company founder Joseph Medill, in imitation of the successful British newspaper Daily Mirror.
+When Patterson and McCormick could not agree on the editorial content of the Chicago paper, the two cousins decided at a meeting in Paris that Patterson would work on launching a Tribune-owned newspaper in New York.
+On his return, Patterson met with Alfred Harmsworth, Viscount Northcliffe, and the publisher of the Daily Mirror, London's tabloid newspaper.
 Impressed with the advantages of a tabloid, Patterson launched the Daily News on June 24, 1919, as Illustrated Daily News.
 The Daily News was owned by the Tribune Company until 1993.